 The German Domino Record 2017

 The event was held under the motto “World of Art – Experiencing Domino Entertainment”.
 It showcased designs from the world of art, for example the Mona Lisa by Leonardo da Vinci, and also explored cultural and architectural aspects with setups such as a temple landscape inspired by locations in the Far East.
-What’s more, pyrotechnics and fire effects were used to provide top-quality domino entertainment for the first time.
+What’s more, pyrotechnics and fire effects were used for the first time to provide top-quality domino entertainment.

 The German Domino Record 2015